London neighbourhoods

 - Ethiopian food (many vegan options) - Laza Eritrean Ethiopian Restaurant and Andu Ethiopian.

-- The Dusty Knuckle Bakery for pastries.
+- Pastries: The Dusty Knuckle Bakery.

 - Gelato: Romeo & Giulietta Artisan Gelateria.